 I thought about it for about another hour, went to the internet cafe and made sure my money would be placed in my bank the following day.
 I booked a trip to Bangkok and got my Australian work visa for a year two days later in Bangkok.
 I was amazed that I had made this choice.
 I wasn’t going back to the UK for another whole year, how cool is that?

 My Australian visa was processed and I picked it up from the Australian embassy the next day.
-I was so excited I had to share my story with as many people that would listen to me.
+I was so excited I had to share my story with as many people as would listen to me.
 I got really drunk that night and had a blast.
 I was quite obviously overexcited that night and told as many people as I could about my future now planned trip to Australia.

 Another year of travel was in my mind.
 I was living the dream, the one you can too if you reach out for Freedom to Roam Marketing.
-I am here to help you live the same but a better dream if you follow me build my platform we’ll deliver together and make it work.
+I am here to help you live the same but a better dream if you follow me and build my platform we’ll deliver together and make it work.

-All this happened before I went back to Thailands to live and I had my best year ever in Australia which is something I want to mention to you now.
+All this happened before I went back to Thailand to live and I had my best year ever in Australia which is something I want to mention to you now.
 If you want to know how to live in Thailand.
 I will share that with you soon so read on about my life in Australia it’s where I learned my first marketing skills and later I’ll tell you how to succeed in Thailand.

 Challenge yourself to make good decisions and never look back once you have made them.
 Concentrate on delivering a future for yourself and prepare for occasional pressure.
 Never give in, follow your dreams.